Before leaving Munnar, I had an appointment for an Ayurveda oil massage at 8.30 am at the Swati Ayurveda Centre.

 Somehow Muru embodied a local Indian man for me – with so many social roles to play – a father, a husband, a tourist guide, a driver, and much more that I didn’t know of.
 Actually, I admired that.

 The treatment started at 8.30 as scheduled.
-The procedure I chose is called shirodhara (oil massage), and includes an extensive use of the original Ayurvedic oils.
-The session included one-hour full body massage with the use of oil, and ten 20 minutes of dipping oil onto my forehead from a special hanging jar.
-I especially liked the last part which was very relaxing.
+The procedure I chose is called shirodhara (oil massage).
+It’s based on an extensive use of the original Ayurvedic oils.
+The session included a one-hour full body oil massage, followed by twenty minutes of dipping oil onto my forehead from a special hanging jar.
+I especially liked the latter as it was very relaxing.

 This is how it looks like.
-The image is taken from the Internet as apparently I was unable to take photos at that moment 🙂
+The image is taken from the Internet.
+Apparently, I was unable to take photos at that moment 🙂

-On my way to the train station I met Tessa and we had a final chat in Munnar at breakfast.
-Afterwards Tessa introduced me to the J family in the JJ Cottage where she was staying, the family that was mentioned in her beautiful poem Home from Home:
+Before leaving, I met Tessa and we had a final chat in Munnar over breakfast.
+Afterwards, Tessa introduced me to the J family (yes, one letter ‘J’, no mistype here) in the JJ Cottage (now two letters ‘J’) where she was staying.
+This was the family to whom she dedicated her beautiful poem Home from Home: